 Reviewing these products, it’s easy to get confused by the name.
 If the package promises a stormproof lighter, that doesn’t mean it will light up under 30 feet of water, at 11,000 feet of altitude or when the temperatures are just right for Santa at the North Pole.

 That being said, tell us more about your experience.
 Have you bought a survival lighter and been let down?
 Or were you satisfied with your purchase?
 When do you plan to use this sort of gizmo?
 Is there a product you really love?
-Let us know that, plus whatever else you want to talk about, in the comments below.
+Let us know.